 Below is a list of grocery distributions, food pantries/closets, and freedges throughout the Bay Area.

 Pioneered in Davis, CA, Freedges (free refrigerators) are a great way for communities to practice mutual aid.
 These fridges are often on private property, stocked and maintained by community members, and have a small shelf-stable goods area like a pantry attached to them.
 Freedge.org has a comprehensive list of associated refrigerators as well as a map, and instructions on how to start a free access fridge in your community.
+You’ll find local, state-wide, nation-wide, and even global freedges listed on their site!

 OAKLAND